alonfai/react-list-app/README.md

 This project was based on the [Create React App](https://github.com/facebook/create-react-app) template.

-It consists of building a two screens app used to explore prices of various cryptocurrencies available on the CoinJar platform.
+It consists of building a two screens app used to explore prices of various cryptocurrencies available on the exchange platform.
 It uses React to render all UI, together with the following essentials:

 - Typescript 4.x+
 - ESLint + Prettier for coding standard and formatting
 - React-Router for defining different routes of the app
 - [Chakra UI](https://chakra-ui.com/) for rendering accessible components
 - [date-fns](https://date-fns.org/) for date manipulation
-- [React-Query](https://react-query.tanstack.com/) for caching/fetching data from remote CoinJar API
+- [React-Query](https://react-query.tanstack.com/) for caching/fetching data from remote API

 The project uses environment variables to define the different API endpoints inside `.env`: